 Informed he has terminal cancer, an underachieving chemistry genius turned high school teacher uses his expertise to secretly provide for his family by producing the world's highest quality crystal meth.

 Arthur Conan Doyle's iconic book series has been adapted countless times over the decades, but it is the 2010 British version that has snagged the best spot as one of the top rated TV shows in recent years.
 Starring a rather quirky Benedict Cumberbatch as Sherlock and Martin Freeman as Dr. Watson, it has all the makings of a stellar mystery series.
-Below is the trailer for the first season:
+Below is the preview for Season 4 of #Sherlock, out now: